kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 value that we supply in our test case, this is a value the implementation can only reproduce by actually calling the function and taking the return value.

-The only one way our implementation can cheat is if the return value is one simple static example, which is exactly what we have right now.
+The only way our implementation can cheat is if the return value is one simple static example, which is exactly what we have right now.

 The most straightforward way to avoid that is by adding an identical test case